sensu-plugins/documentation/FAQ.md

 **Why did you change the filenames and why name them this way**

 One of the overriding issues is that there should be a standard naming scheme for the entire framework.
 It is very hard to effectively automate something if the pieces are scattered or named differently.
-As of now *plugin* is here to stay, there is still some debate whether a check is different from a metric and should be named so, a decision will be forthcoming soon.
+As of now *plugin* is here to stay.

 **What about tests, how do I know a plugin works as designed**